How To Form Power Chords And Create Rhythm

 When learning to form power chords you will need to stretch your fingers a bit.
 Because this chord shape is created by two fingers on two strings with a fret in between them.
 And once you learn this to form this chord, you will need to keep this shape when moving it around the fretboard.
 Be sure to watch the video lesson on how this is done.

-These chord types are not the easiest to form as a beginner, but with a little consistent effort on a daily basis, you will begin to see some progress and that is when the fun starts to happen.
+Chord types of these are not the easiest to form as a beginner, but with a little consistent effort on a daily basis, you will begin to see some progress and that is when the fun starts to happen.
 And as with all things, you must be patient and not give up.
 If you stick with it, your reward will be all the cool rock songs you’ll be able to play.

 Reading power chords in tablature format.

-In addition to watching me form them in the video lesson, it is very beneficial that you learn how to read them in the written tablature as well.
+Watching me form them in the video lesson is fine.
+But it is very beneficial that you learn how to read them in the written tablature as well.
 This will give you more of a rounded education, a step up on most guitar players (most don’t read sheet music) and a more enhanced learning experience.
 Heres some examples of what power chords look like in tablature format.

 This is a D power chord played on the fifth string.
-The first finger is on the fifth string fifth fret and the third finger is on the fourth string seventh fret.
+Apply the first finger on the fifth string fifth fret and the third finger is on the fourth string seventh fret.
 The D power chord is played on the fifth and fourth strings and provides a bit of a brighter sound than the G chord formed on the sixth string.

 Above is an A power chord played on the fourth string.
 Using the first finger on the fourth string seventh fret and the third finger on the third string ninth fret.
 Since this chord is played on the fourth string, we will consider it a Root four A power chord.
 Because the root of the chord (which is an A note) is located on the fourth string.